Summary of AI

 All inspirations of AI comes from Human Intelligence (HI), though it is impossible for the two to be identical in all aspects.
 Instead, the two can only become comparable after abstractions.

-In general, different abstractions produce different visions.
+In general, the same object or process can be abstracted to different levels.
 Various levels of abstractions of HI (Structure, Behavior, Capability, Function, Principle) define different AIs, which have different objectives and consequences.
 They cannot replace each other.
 Many confusions and controversies in AI are caused by mixing different objectives.

 2. The potentials and limitations of AI

-The past lectures are mostly about how to achieve each cognitive functions separately, though they are tangled and interdependent, as stressed by notions like "AI-Complete" and "Artificial General Intelligence".
+The past AI projects (covered in the lectures) are mostly about how to achieve each cognitive function separately, though they are tangled and interdependent, as stressed by notions like "AI-Complete" and "Artificial General Intelligence".

 To get a "complete AI" or "general-purpose AI", the following strategies have been proposed: